windmill-labs/windmilldocs/docs/intro.md

 Examples of what can be built with Windmill include:

-- Turns your scripts into internal apps that you can easily share.
+- Turn your scripts into internal apps that you can easily share.
 It's common for engineers to piece together scripts to automate repetitive tasks for a non-technical user (sales, ops, customer support, customer success, etc).
 - ETL done entirely within Windmill.